animatlabs/animatlabs.github.io/_drafts/2026-10-05-n8n-vs-code-workflow-automation.md

 ---
 title: "n8n vs Code: When to Build vs Buy Workflow Automation"
 excerpt: >-
-  "n8n has 60k+ GitHub stars.
+  n8n has 60k+ GitHub stars.
 But should you use a visual workflow tool or build your own?
-A framework for deciding."
+A framework for deciding.
 categories:
   - Technical
   - Architecture